The Top Adjustable Bed Frame: Amerisleep

 Medicare will only cover your durable medical equipment (DME) if your doctors and DME suppliers are enrolled in Medicare.
 Doctors and suppliers have to meet strict standards to enroll and stay enrolled in Medicare.
 If your doctors or suppliers aren’t enrolled, Medicare won’t pay the claims submitted by them.
 It’s also important to ask your suppliers if they participate in Medicare before you get DME.
 If suppliers are participating suppliers, they must accept assignment.
 If suppliers are enrolled in Medicare but aren’t “participating,” they may choose not to accept assignment.
 If suppliers don’t accept assignment, there’s no limit on the amount they can charge you.

-If you can get some or all of your adjustable bed paid for, it will be worth the small amount of trouble.
+If you some or all of your adjustable bed costs proves eligible, the small amount of trouble may save you significantly.
 Find out if your situation will allow for it.
 If not, don’t be discouraged, there are many adjustables available at a variety of different prices.

 In summary, the top adjustable bed brands according to our research offer greater transparency in policies and costs, eye-pleasing designs, the ability to choose your own mattress, and higher levels of quality and features compared to their prices.